decentralized-identity/presentation-exchange/spec/spec.md

 - The [[ref:Input Descriptor Object]] ****MAY**** contain a `purpose` property.
   If present, its value ****MUST**** be a string that describes the purpose for which the [[ref:Claim]]'s data is being requested.
-- The [[ref:Input Descriptor Object]] ****MAY**** contain a `metadata` property.
-  If present, its value ****MUST**** be an object with metadata properties that describe any information specific to the acquisition, formulation, or details of the [[ref:Claim]] in question.

-  Note: this specification does not specify the `metadata` property beyond stating that it is an object.
-This property is provided to implementers as a means of providing additional information that may be required by their implementation, but which does not fit within another property.
 - The [[ref:Input Descriptor Object]] ****MAY**** contain a `constraints` property.
 If present, its value ****MUST**** be an object composed as follows:
     - The _constraints object_ ****MAY**** contain a `limit_disclosure`